 Photograph the Great Migration in 2015

 We are hosting five eight-day Great Migration Photographic Safaris in 2015.
-2015 marks my eight year photographing the Masai Mara and will see in my thirtieth trip there since 2008.
+2015 marks my ninth year photographing the Masai Mara and will see in my fortieth trip there since 2007.

 Join me in photographing the greatest wildlife spectacle on earth, the annual migration in the Masai Mara in Kenya.
 We can photograph river crossings where crocodiles lie in wait for the wildebeest to cross, we will also see elephant, leopard, lion and cheetah and if we’re lucky, black rhino.
 We’ll stay in a private luxury camp, set aside especially for our group in what just may be the best location in the Masai Mara.